3.1 – Click here to see GEOC Subcommittee Membership

 3.2 – Overview and Co-Chair Responsibilities

-The co-chairs of each GEOC subcommittee are responsible for the direction of activities for their subcommittee as well as the submission of relevant paperwork to the GEOC Program Assistant.
+The co-chairs of each GEOC subcommittee are responsible for directing activities for their subcommittee as well as the submission of relevant paperwork to the GEOC Program Assistant.
 This includes the following:

-– Verifying the membership of their specific subcommittee at the beginning of each semester and notifying the GEOC Program Assistant of any changes to membership
+– Verifying the membership of their subcommittee at the beginning of each academic year and notifying the GEOC Program Assistant of any changes to membership

 3.3 – Recruiting for and Managing Subcommittees